-Federal Programs (Title I, II, III, and IV) as well as the various other grant dollars will be coupled with instructional services (staff development), technological services, student services, Special Education funding and various business partnerships to improve the academic achievement of all students.
+Federal Programs (Title I, II, III, and IV) as well as the various Cares/ESSER Act dollars (I,II, and III) will be coupled with instructional services (staff development), technological services, student services, Special Education funding and various business partnerships to improve the academic achievement of all students.
 In addition, Title I professional development funding and staffing support will be used to support the SWP/School Improvement plan.

-Provide a list of programs that will be consolidated under the schoolwide plan (if applicable). not applicable
+Provide a list of programs that will be consolidated under the schoolwide plan (if applicable).
+Not Applicable